uptane/uptane-standard/uptane-standard.md

 ## Attacker capabilities {#capabilities}

 Uptane is designed with resilience to compromise in mind.
-We assume that attackers may develop one or more of the following capabilities:
+We assume that attackers could develop one or more of the following capabilities:

 * Intercept and modify network traffic (i.e., perform man-in-the-middle attacks).
-This capability may be developed in two domains:
+This capability could be developed in two domains:
     * Outside the vehicle, intercepting and modifying traffic between the vehicle and software repositories.
     * Inside the vehicle, intercepting and modifying traffic on one or more vehicle buses (e.g., via an OBD port or by using a compromised ECU as a vector).
 * Compromise and control either a Director repository or Image repository server, and any keys stored on that repository, but not both the Director and Image repositories.